Moldy Feed and Reproductive Failure in Cows

 Vitamins A and E are important nutritional factors in livestock production.
 Producers need to be aware that changes in the availability of these essential vitamins can have an effect on their operation.

 Improving the feed efficiency of a beef cattle herd can mean big savings for producers.
-One way to achieve this goal is to select breeding bulls that are naturally feed-efficient, since 80 to 90 per cent of the genetic improvement in a herd comes through the sires.
+One way to achieve this goal is to select breeding bulls that are naturally feed-efficient, since 80 to 90% of the genetic improvement in a herd comes through the sires.

 Creep feeding is the practice of providing supplemental feed to calves before weaning.
 Creep feeding helps in supplementing mother’s milk and pasture.
 The feed is provided in a facility designed so that adult animals are unable to consume the creep feed.
 By providing creep feed, it is possible to increase preweaning weight gains and weaning weights.
 However, the selling price of the calves and the cost of feed must be considered when a producer is making a decision about creep feeding.
 Creep feeding has many advantages, but there are also disadvantages that must be considered by the livestock producer.